JuliaGtk/Gtk4.jl/docs/src/manual/dialogs.md

 ## File Dialogs

 A common reason to use a dialog is to allow the user to pick a file to be opened or saved to.
-For this Gtk4.jl provides the functions `open_dialog` and `save_dialog`.
+For this Gtk4.jl provides the functions `open_dialog` for choosing an existing file or directory to be opened and `save_dialog` for choosing a filename to be saved to.
 These use `GtkFileChooserNative`, which uses the operating system's native dialogs where possible.
-The syntax of these functions are similar to the message dialogs.
+The syntax of these functions is similar to the message dialogs.
 For a callback in a GUI (for an "Open File" button, for example), you can use
 ```julia
 function f(filename)